joseph-eccles/made-storybook/packages/made-design-tokens/CONTRIBUTING.md

 Made Design Tokens follow best practice as outlined by Nathan Curtis in [Naming Tokens in Design Systems](https://medium.com/eightshapes-llc/naming-tokens-in-design-systems-9e86c7444676)

-More info on Made.
-Design Tokens [Naming Conventions](./NAMING-CONVENTIONS.md).
+For more information on Made.
+Design Tokens [Naming Conventions](https://made.mastercard.com/storybook-css/?path=/docs/hello-naming-conventions-design-tokens--page) See our documentation on Storybook.

 ### Branching